 Roselyn Vega Saez is a trained physiotherapist and experienced special education professional.
 She earned her Bachelor of Science in Physical Therapy from the University of Perpetual Help, the Philippines and her Master’s Degree in Education in Special Education from Flinders University, Australia.

-As a special education teacher, she has worked students aged from 3 years old to 18 years old, using different methodologies such as TEACCH, PECS, Social thinking strategies, Applied Behavioral Therapy, Orton-Gillingham Approach and Visualizing and Verbalizing (Linda Moodbell).
+As a special education teacher, Roselyn has worked with students as young as 2 years old to 18 years old.
+She uses different methodologies such as TEACCH, PECS, Social thinking strategies, Applied Behavioral Therapy, Orton-Gillingham Approach and Visualizing and Verbalizing (Linda Moodbell).

 In addition to this, Roselyn actively conducts parent and teacher training workshops, assembly talks to schools and holds a paramount position in an international parent support group.

-She has an accumulated experience of up to 10 years working with children of different learning disorders in both special schools e.g. Autism Resource Centre (EIP) and mainstream schools.
+She has been working with children of different learning disorders in both special schools e.g. Autism Resource Centre (EIP) and mainstream schools since 2008.

 Azalea received training in the professional course on The Greenspan Floortime Approach, Regulatory Sensory Processing Disorders Workshop and Meltdowns Workshop by The Greenspan Floortime Approach.